darkelm/design-blog/PROJECT_BRIEF.md

 ## Why It Exists

 **External goals:**
-- Establish the design org as a thought leader in digital product design
+- Establish the design org as a thought leader in healthcare design
 - Attract senior design talent by showing the quality and depth of work
 - Build credibility with the broader design community
 - Create a body of reference material the team can point to